-Of the five models examined here, ECHAM6.3-LR is the least biased in terms of mean state, variability, and RWB, and the Greenland blocking frequency is only underestimated by 2-3% as seen on Fig. 1c.
-Only MIROC5 has more realistic Greenland blocking, although, as shown previously, it shows much larger biases in the other fields.
-In this section, we discuss the RWB biases, how CWB modifies the atmospheric circulation, and explore potential reasons explaining the above results.
+Of the five models examined here, ECHAM6.3-LR is the least biased in terms of mean state, variability, and RWB, and slightly underestimates the Greenland blocking frequency -is only underestimated by 2-3% as seen on Fig. 1c.
+Only MIROC5 has more realistic Greenland blocking, although, as discussed shown previously, it shows much larger biases in the other fields.
+In this section, we discuss the RWB biases, the role of CWB on how CWB modifies the atmospheric circulation, and explore potential reasons explaining the above results.

-- RWB can drive the eddy-driven jet position by accelerating/decelerating the wind in specific locations but the link between RWB biases and wind biases is not so simple.
-However, we note that models with a too strong zonal wind over northern Europe (CAM4-2degree, CanAM4, ECHAM6.3-LR and NorESM1-HAPPI in Figs. S3 and S8) are associated with a positive bias in AWB over southern Europe (Fig. 4): there are too many AWB events forcing the jet too far northwards.
-ECHAM6.3-LR and ERA-Interim exhibit an anticyclonic reversal of the absolute vorticity isolines south of the jet ( $\sim 30^{\circ}$ N) linked to the 285 meridionally-confined maximum of AWB frequency.
-In contrast, for MIROC5, the meridionally wide area of AWB reflects a smooth isoline reversal in the absolute vorticity field (Fig. S9d).
-Moreover, the meridional gradient of absolute vorticity over the North Atlantic in MIROC5 is clearly very weak compared to ECHAM6.3-LR and ERA-Interim, especially over the western side of the ocean basin, because of the weak mean zonal wind and its meridional gradient (absolute vorticity depends 290 on the vertical component of the wind curl).
-This negative bias in absolute vorticity in addition to the weak trough in the stationary wave pattern over the Labrador Sea could explain the absence of CWB in MIROC5 (Figs. S9d and S5d, respectively, Barnes and Polvani, 2013) whereas some waves can propagate and break anticyclonically anywhere in the North Atlantic (Figs. 4d and S7).
+RWB can drive the eddy-driven jet position by accelerating/decelerating the wind in specific locations but the link between RWB biases and wind biases is not so simple.
+However, we note that models with a too strong zonal wind over northern Europe (CAM4-2degree, CanAm4CanAM4, ECHAM6.3-LR and NorESM1-HAPPI in Figs. S3 and S6S8) are associated with a positive bias in AWB over southern Europe (Fig. 4): there are too many AWB events forcing the jet too far northwards.
+ECHAM6.3-LR and ERA-Interim exhibit an anticyclonic reversal of the absolute vorticity isolines south of the jet (~30°N) linked to the meridionally-confined maximum of AWB frequency.
+In contrast, for MIROC5, the meridionally wide area of AWB reflects a smooth isoline reversal in the absolute vorticity field (Fig. S7dS9d).
+Moreover, the meridional gradient of absolute vorticity over the North Atlantic in MIROC5 is clearly very weak compared to ECHAM6.3-LR and ERA-Interim, especially over the western side of the ocean basin, because of the weak mean zonal wind and its meridional gradient (absolute vorticity depends on the vertical component of the wind curl).
+This negative bias in absolute vorticity in addition to the weak trough in the stationary wave pattern over the Labrador Sea could explain the absence of CWB in MIROC5 (Figs. S7d and S5d, respectively, Barnes and Polvani, 2013) whereas some waves can propagate and break anticyclonically anywhere in the North Atlantic (Figs. 4d and S8S7).
 Barnes and Hartmann (2011) found that a weak absolute vorticity gradient poleward of the jet inhibits CWB occurrence.
-Although it hampers CWB, the weak absolute vorticity gradient may also promote blocking formation if we - assume that potential vorticity behaves similarly to the absolute vorticity.
-Luo et al. (2019) showed in an idealised set-up that, at high latitudes, a weak mean meridional gradient of potential vorticity, associated with weak mean wind, leads to reduced energy dispersion, enhanced nonlinearity, and more persistent eddy forcing, favouring long and intense blocking.
-Even though MIROC5 does not exhibit more intense or longer blocking than ECHAM6.3-LR, this mechanism could also trigger blocking thus enhancing its frequency.
+Although it hampers